gardenlinux/gardenlinux/ci/README.md

 The open source project [Tekton](https://github.com/tektoncd/pipeline) is used as environment to run the build.
 The build pipeline is fully containerized and requires a Kubernetes cluster.

 ## Overview About The Build
 The Garden Linux build is done in several phases and runs fully containerized.
 In the first phase some images are created that are used as base images for the subsequent build steps.
-The second phase builds several packages and the Linux kernel.
-The third phase build the VM images using the packages from step 2 and standard Debian packages.
+The second phase build the VM images.
 The final VM images are uploaded to an (S3-like) object store and can optionally be uploaded to hyperscalers (Alicloud, AWS, Azure or Google).

 ## Installation
 You have to install Tekton pipelines and the Tekton dashboard (recommended)